Geosoft2/geosoft2-2018/spatial-similarity-calculations/handout.md

 **Note:**

   - selection of properties used in spatial similarity relations is a **subjective** process
-  - the weight values of the properties should be obtained by psychological experiments with sufficient number of evaluating people as well as (different) appropriate objets
+  - the weight values of the properties should be obtained by psychological experiments with sufficient number of evaluating people as well as (different) appropriate objects
   - properties spatial properties (where we focus on) and attribute properties
   - the validity of the definition depends on users&#39; judgments